 Criminal statutes from all relevant jurisdictions are identified to all relevant workers.

 Criminal litigation is pending against many executives who failed to report to shareholders on potentially serious negative consequences associated with information technology failures, inadequate assurance associated with financial records, and other similar violations of law.
 Failures of due diligence are increasingly being treated severely because of prior executive misdeeds.

-Notice is given to all individuals for all enterprise activities requiring such notice.
+Timely notice is given to all individuals and organizations for all enterprise activities requiring such notice.

 Contract language is compatible with implementation and included in duties to protect.

 Contracts with inadequate language related to information protection are widespread and result in a wide range of problems, particularly associated with access into enterprise networks used for trading partners.
 Customer contracts relating to records are similarly problematic.
 Peering agreements associated with financial and health-related information require a level of due diligence in their perfection.
 Safe harbor agreements and other similar contracts require that protections be in place and effective.
 Many existing contracts should be updated to reflect the need to include encryption, access controls, and other protective measures in storage, movement, and use of exchanged information.